 \section{Introduction}

-\IEEEPARstart{T}{he} Cyber-Physical Smart Grid (CPSG), which is powered by advanced communication and digitalisation techniques, is vulnerable to malicious attacks both on the cyber and physical sides \cite{bellizio2022transition}.
-Even under a limited knowledge assumption, intruders can learn the grid information and even manipulate the data to provide false information from sensor measurements \cite{acharya2020public}.
-Among the different types of attack, the False Data Injection (FDI) attack has drawn great attention due to its high stealthiness and adverse impacts on the state estimation (SE) of CPSG \cite{hug2012vulnerability}.
-The consequences of falsified SE include economic losses, transmission line overflow, system instability, and blackout \cite{deng2017false, gao2022novel, zhang2021smart}.
-The prevalent detection algorithms for FDI attacks can be broadly classified into two categories: model-based and data-driven approaches \cite{musleh2019survey}.
-Model-based approaches assume that attackers have imperfect information on the physical model of the power grid and aim to capture the mismatches between real and estimated measurements based on an accurate model of the power grid \cite{cheng2022highly}.
-However, the static model information can be targeted and eventually learnt by the attacker \cite{higgins2021topology, lakshminarayana2021data}, which invalidates the detection performance.
+\IEEEPARstart{T}{he} Cyber-Physical Smart Grid (CPSG), which is powered by advanced communication and digitalisation techniques, is vulnerable to malicious cyberattacks \cite{mahmoud2021cyberphysical}.
+Even with limited knowledge, intruders can learn grid information and provide false information based on sensor measurements \cite{khalid2016bayesian}.
+Recently, False Data Injection (FDI) attack has drawn great attention due to its high stealthiness and adverse impacts on the state estimation (SE) of CPSG \cite{hug2012vulnerability}.
+The consequences of falsified SE include economic losses, transmission line overflow, system instability, and blackout \cite{deng2017false}.
+To enhance the resilience of the power system, it becomes critical to develop fast and accurately detection for such attacks.
+The detection algorithms can be broadly classified into model-based and data-driven approaches \cite{bellizio2022transition}.
+Model-based approaches assume that attackers have imperfect information on the physical model of the power grid and aim to capture the mismatches between real and estimated measurements based on an accurate model\cite{cheng2022highly}.
+However, the static model information can be targeted and eventually learnt by the attacker \cite{higgins2021topology}, which deteriorates the detection performance.